StackVista/stackstate-docs/setup/cli/cli-sts.md

 ### Linux

-Follow the steps below to install the Rancher Observability `sts` CLI on Linux.
+Follow the steps below to install the SUSE Observability `sts` CLI on Linux.

 {% tabs %}
 {% tab title="Installer" %}